mk-duong/learning-materials/README.md

 Notes and exercises from Microsoft Learn and other online sources to prepare for the PL-300 certificate

 ## TSQL (on-going)
-Notes and exercises from the T-SQL Fundamentals (4th edition) textbook
+Notes and exercises from the T-SQL Fundamentals (4th edition) textbook to ehnhance knowledge on T-SQL